foreversunyao/foreversunyao.github.io/_posts/2021-10-27-kafkaTroubleshoot.md

 The controller node is in charge of updating topic metadata.
 If leadership of a topic partition has moved, a consumer will not be able to read it if it does not know which broker is the current leader for the partition.
 Stale metadata means the controller node isn't doing its job and should be replaced. zkCli.sh delete /controller to force a new controller elected

+# consumer group lag
+coordinator failed to update with latest consumer group info, have to restart the coordinator to force consumer group rebalance again

 # Tunning
 1. OS